This question is asked a lot and rightly so. Although CBD and THC are similar in some ways, they are also very different.

-The third strain, the Ruderalis which is not talked about as much, is lower in THC than either of the Sativa or Indica plants and because of this, it is not grown much for recreational use.
-It is limited in its production of hemp due to its shorter stature.
+The third strain, the Ruderalis which we do not talk about as much, is lower in THC than either of the Sativa or Indica plants and because of this, we do not use it as much for recreational use.
+Its short stature limits its production of hemp.
 The plants have thin, fibrous stems with little branching and large leaves.
 It also reaches maturity much quicker than the other two – 5 to 7 weeks from seed.

 It was traditionally used in Russian and Mongolian folk medicine for treating depression.
-Today, it has been crossed with Bedrocan strains (Sativa dominant strain) to produce the Bediol strain (combination of THC and CBD) for patients with medical prescriptions.
-Because of its higher concentration of CBD, Ruderalis is also used to treat epilepsy, cancer and sclerosis as well as loss of appetite.
+Today, it combines with Bedrocan strains (Sativa dominant strain) to produce the Bediol strain (a combination of THC and CBD) for patients with medical prescriptions.
+Because of its higher concentration of CBD, Ruderalis treats epilepsy, cancer, sclerosis, and loss of appetite.

 CBD VS THC

-The main difference, however, is that CBD will not make you high while THC will.
-CBD tends to bind more with the CB2 receptors producing a relaxed state while THC tends to bind more with the CB1 receptors producing the ‘high’ or euphoric state.
+The fundamental difference, however, is that CBD will not make you high while THC will.
+CBD binds more with the CB2 receptors producing a relaxed state while THC binds more with the CB1 receptors producing the ‘high’ or euphoric state.

-While both CBD and THC are used to treat medical conditions, it really comes down to what you wish to experience.
+While both CBD and THC help with certain conditions, it really comes down to what you wish to experience.
 If you like that feeling of being high, then products containing THC is what you want.
-However, many people want the pain relief but do not want to experience this high or euphoric state, thus CBD products with little to no THC are better for them.
+However, many people want pain relief but do not want to experience this high or euphoric state, thus CBD products with little to no THC are better for them.

-Some of the various conditions that CBD and THC are used for are:
+Some various conditions that CBD and THC are used to manage or aid in are: